awjag/screenshot/README.md

 Shift+S saves the selected region of the image to TEMPORARY_FILE_DIRECTORY/screenshots/screenshot-n.png, where n is the nth screenshot.

 Planned to-dos/features:
-- a better way to save the image (e.g. select a directory, type in a file name, etc.)
+- [Already added] a better way to save the image (e.g. select a directory, type in a file name, etc.)
-- clean up the code
+- [uhh... never] clean up the code

 next update: probably never